mdp-toolkit/mdp-docs/source/tutorial_src/tutorial.rst

 node then automatically integrates with the rest of the library and can be used in a network together with other nodes.

-.. todo:
-  Todo - Explain What is a Phase??

 A node can have multiple training phases and even an undetermined number of phases.
+Multiple training phases mean that the training data is presented multiple times to the same node.
 This allows the implementation of algorithms that need to collect some statistics on the whole input before proceeding with the actual training, and others that need to iterate over a training phase until a convergence criterion is satisfied.
 It is possible to train each phase using chunks of input data if the chunks are given as an iterable.
 Moreover, crash recovery can be optionally enabled, which will save the state of the flow in case of a failure for later inspection

-MDP is distributed under the open source LGPL license.
+MDP is distributed under the open source **TODO!!!!** license.
 It has been written in the context of theoretical research in neuroscience, but it has been designed to be helpful in any context where trainable data processing algorithms are used.
 Its simplicity on the user's side, the